 - Face Stick: Neutrogena Ultra Sheer Face & Body Stick Sunscreen Broad Spectrum Spf 70, 1.5 Oz.

-Portable Phone Charger – I think everyone has a mobile phone now in 2018, so it’s safe to say that everyone will need to bring a charger with them on their trip which makes this part of any legitimate ultimate Disney packing list.
+Portable Phone Charger – I think everyone has a mobile phone now in 2019, so it’s safe to say that everyone will need to pack a charger with them on their trip which makes this part of any legitimate ultimate Disney World packing list.
 Disney World utilizes the My Disney Experience app to keep track of things like dining reservations, Fastpass+ reservations, and attraction wait times, so you’ll use a lot of your phone’s battery during the day to check these things.
-So not only a wall charger for your hotel room is a must, but you’ll also probably need a phone charge in the afternoon and that is when a portable phone charger is a life saver.
+So not only a wall charger for your hotel room is a must, but you’ll also probably need a phone charge in the afternoon and that is when making sure a portable phone charger is on your packing list can be a lifesaver!

 - Anker PowerCore 10000 Portable Charger – This is quickly becoming our favorite portable charger as it’s a great size, lighter than any other on the market in the 10,000 maH range and it provides up to 4 phone charges at a time.